Things to Do in Michigan

 Spend a weekend at a ski resort.
 There are several ski resorts in Northern Michigan that will allow you to add a touch of luxury to your winter outdoor fun.
 You might consider a stay at Boyne Highlands or Boyne Mountain Resort.

-Boyne Mountain, Boyne Falls - Winter In Northern Michigan
+Boyne Mountain, Boyne Falls - Winter in Northern Michigan

 Boyne Mountain | photo via Brandi O’Granning